Arintia/markdown-previewer-v2/README.md

 ### Roadmap
 - [ ] Usage of cookies/localStorage to store state
+- [ ] Better responsiveness.
+There's currently none but it isn't horrible.

 ### Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.